Official League Rules (2021)

 Teams are strongly encouraged to finalize and submit their rosters in advance of the deadline so as to lessen the burden on the webmaster.

-Playoff Eligibility: A player must attend at least three (3) regular season games in order to qualify to play in the Championship Game.
+Playoff Eligibility: A player must be on the roster and attend at least three (3) regular season games in order to qualify to play in the Championship Game.
 Each team is responsible for maintaining a team roster that includes game attendance for each player on the roster.
 A player need only attend a game to qualify; they are not required to have played in a game.
-Thus an injured player could attend three regular season age division games and not play (be on bench/sidelines), and still qualify to play in the Championship Game.
+Thus an injured player could attend three regular season division games and not play (be on bench/sidelines), and still qualify to play in the Championship Game.
 Clearly the tracking of attendance at the team level is a matter of mutual trust and honesty.

 Proof of Age: Upon request, all players must be able to provide proof of age if challenged by the opposing team.
 If a player cannot provide proof of age, they shall be disqualified and expelled from that game.
 Any goals scored by a player who is unable to provide proof of age shall be disallowed.